rollbar/rollbar-gem/docs/configuration.md

 **Default** `true`

-Set to false to turn off Rollbar off and stop reporting errors.
+Set to false to turn Rollbar off and stop reporting errors.

 ### environment